 Pin Number Pin Name Pin Function 1 VIN Supply Voltage (Input): 3V to 14.5V.
 2 VDD 5V Internal Linear Regulator (Output): V{DD} is the external MOSFET gate drive supply voltage and an internal supply bus for the IC.
 When V{IN} is <5V, this regulator operates in dropout mode.
-3 CS Current Sense (Input): Current-limit comparator noninverting input.
+3 CS Current Sense / Enable (Input): Current-limit comparator noninverting input.
 The current limit is sensed across the MOSFET during the ON time.
-The current can be set by the resistor in series with the CS pin.
-4 COMP Compensation (Input): Pin for external compensation.
+The cur- rent can be set by the resistor in series with the CS pin.
+4 COMP/EN Compensation (Input): Dual function pin.
+Pin for external compensation.
+If this pin is pulled below 0.2V, with the reference fully up the device shuts down (50μA typical current draw).
 5 FB Feedback (Input): Input to error amplifier.
 Regulates error amplifier to 0.8V.
 6 GND Ground (Return).
 7 LSD Low-Side Drive (Output): High-current driver output for external synchro- nous MOSFET.
 8 VSW Switch (Return): High-side MOSFET driver return.
 9 HSD High-Side Drive (Output): High-current output-driver for the high-side MOS- FET.
-When V {IN} is between 3.0V to 5V, 2.5V threshold MOSFETs should be used.
-At V {IN} > 5V, 5V threshold MOSFETs should be used.
+When V{IN} is between 3.0V to 5V, 2.5V threshold MOSFETs should be used.
+At V{IN} > 5V, 5V threshold MOSFETs should be used.
 10 BST Boost (Input): Provides the drive voltage for the high-side MOSFET driver.
 The gate-drive voltage is higher than the source voltage by V {IN} minus a diode drop.